ravindasenarath/aws-saa/README.md

     - Can only send to CloudWAtch Logs
   - CloudWAtch Unified Agent
     - Collect additional system level metrics
+    - Collect custom metrics from the applications using statD and collectd protocols
+      - `aggregation_dimentions` in configuration file to aggregate all instances
     - Can configure using SSM Parameter Store
     - Metrics
       - CPU